-At our 2021 Annual General Meeting, approximately 16.6% of our shareholders approved, on an advisory basis, the compensation of our NEOs in 2020.
+At our 2022 Annual General Meeting, approximately 15.4% of our shareholders approved, on an advisory basis, the compensation of our NEOs in 2021.
 We were disappointed in this result as the unprecedented and disproportionate impacts of the COVID-19 pandemic on our Company and industry drove the Compensation Committee to temporarily make changes to our compensation program to promote the stability and resilience of our Company.
-We engaged directly with our shareholders to discuss our compensation program in the Spring of 2021, both before and after our 2021 Annual General Meeting.
+We engaged directly with our shareholders to discuss our compensation program in the Spring of 2022, both before and after our 2022 Annual General Meeting.

-In response to our 2021 Say-on-Pay Vote, we further enhanced our engagement efforts by initiating additional compensation-related conversations with our shareholders from Summer 2021 through Spring 2022.
-Our former Chairperson of the Compensation Committee, Mr. Chidsey, participated in the engagement in 2021, while our new Chairperson of the Compensation Committee, Mr. Curtis, participated in calls during 2022, following his appointment to the position.
+In response to our 2022 Say-on-Pay Vote, we further

+enhanced our engagement efforts by initiating additional compensation-related conversations with our shareholders through Spring 2023.
+Our former Chairperson of our Compensation Committee, Mr. Curtis, participated in the engagement in 2022, while our new Chairperson of our Compensation Committee, Ms. Landry, participated in engagement meetings during 2023, following her appointment to the position.

-We initiated engagement about our compensation program with 40 of our top institutional holders, which included each institutional holder that held more than 0.5% of our outstanding shares as of year-end 2021.
-In some cases, the engagement efforts spanned multiple calls
+We initiated engagement about our compensation program with 42 of our top institutional holders, which included each institutional holder that held at least 0.25% of our outstanding shares and represented approximately 49% of our total outstanding shares as of year-end 2022.
+In some cases, the engagement efforts spanned multiple meetings.